 On June 8, 2001, certain of our limited partners contributed to us an aggregate of 450,000 subordinated units of PAA.
 In November 2003, 25% of these subordinated units converted into common units, and the remaining 75% converted into common units in February 2004.
-These 450,000 units (the "Option Units") are intended for use in connection with an option plan pursuant to which certain members of the management of our general partner will, subject to the satisfaction of vesting criteria, have a right to purchase a portion of such Option Units.
-During 2003, options for 3,125 Option Units were exercised (see Note 6).
+These 450,000 units (the "Option Units") (446,875 units remain after options were exercised) are intended for use in connection with an option plan pursuant to which certain members of the management of our general partner will, subject to the satisfaction of vesting criteria, have a right to purchase a portion of such Option Units.
 Until the exercise of the remainder of such options, we will continue to own and receive any distributions paid by PAA with respect to the Option Units.
-Any distributions we make as a result of the receipt of distributions on the Option Units will be paid to our limited partners in proportion to the original contribution of the Option Units.
+Any distributions we make as a result of the receipt of distributions on the Option Units and any proceeds from the sale of the Option Units will be paid to our limited partners in proportion to the original contribution of the Option Units.